Here is the full TV schedule for this year's UEFA Euro 2020 championship

 A year after it was originally planned to take place, Euro 2020 began on June 11 with games taking place across Europe, including Scotland’s national stadium Hampden Park.

 Covid-19 restrictions mean crowds at Hampden are sadly not full capacity, as the Scottish Government restricting attendances to just 25% of full capacity.
-A maximum of just 12,000 people will be able to enter Hampden Park for last 16 knockout game on June 29, with similar restrictions surrounding a host of other stadiums in the tournament.
+A maximum of just 12,000 people will be able to enter Hampden Park for last 16 knockout game between Sweden and Ukraine on June 29, with similar restrictions surrounding a host of other stadiums in the tournament.

 However, you don’t have to miss a minute Euro 2020, after it was confirmed all remaining matches would be available to watch on TV.